 The first time I visited, I instantly fell in love and didn’t want to leave.
 You’ll want to bring your camera when you come, as you’ll get some stunning photos.
 Be aware that like many places on the coast in Ireland, it tends to get really windy here, so bring a windbreaker and/or rain jacket to help protect you.

 You’ll feel like you are walking amongst the clouds when you reach the top viewing point.
 The Slieve League Cliffs Centre offers a history of the area and is the route’s starting point.

-You can drive from the Cliffs Center to the viewing point or walk and soak in the dramatic landscape.
+You can go on one of the best drives in Ireland from the Cliffs Center to the viewing point or walk and soak in the dramatic landscape.
 To learn more about Donegal’s area, head to Glencolmcille Folk Village Museum to see historic cottages and discover how people lived in the past.

 12. Set off on a Hike in the Mountains

 As well as keeping you fit, hiking in the mountains is the best way to explore the hidden parts of Ireland on foot.
 With a pair of trusty boots, a rain jacket, and some essential gear, you can tackle some incredibly scenic hiking routes near the major cities.

 The Cuilcagh Legnabrocky Trail is 4.6 miles long and is affectionately known as the ‘stairway to heaven’ due to a one-mile boardwalk through a bog before a steep climb to the 2,185ft summit.
 The area is breathtaking in spring, with exciting things to see, like the Marble Arch Caves, so be sure to plan time to explore.